General Rules of Footbag Net

 As you start playing footbag net, you'll need to know how to serve the ball and keep it in play.
 You'll want to master the art of serving, as it sets the tone for the entire game.
 A successful serve is one that lands in the opponent's court, and from there, the rally begins, with you and your opponent hitting the ball back and forth until one of you fails to return it.

-Also Read General Rules of Stone Lift or Carry Sport
+Also Read General Rules of Goalball

 Serving the Ball